phanumat/Documentation/getting-started/groovy-basics.rst

     For example, ``assert true`` is valid, and the program will continue.
 Anything that evaluates to false will cause the program to halt, so ``assert false`` will terminate with an informative message.

-    While useful for learning, it's important to note that ``assert()`` is **not available** for you to use in SmartThings code.
+    While useful for learning, it's important to note that ``assert()`` is **not available** for you to use in PEA HiVE code.
 Neither is the method ``println()``, for that matter.
-For security and performance reasons, SmartThings runs in a sandboxed environment that restricts access to certain features.
-The sandboxed environment is discussed further in the :ref:`groovy-for-smartthings` tutorial.
+For security and performance reasons, PEA HiVE runs in a sandboxed environment that restricts access to certain features.
+The sandboxed environment is discussed further in the :ref:`groovy-for-PEA HiVE` tutorial.

 ----